Tigers vs. Red Sox Player Props Betting Odds

 MLB Props Today: Boston Red Sox

-- The Red Sox will send Brayan Bello (8-6) to the mound for his 20th start this season.
+- The Red Sox will hand the ball to Kutter Crawford (5-6) for his 15th start of the season.

 |Opponent